FEATURE image: Late afternoon at Leon’s Frozen Custard in Milwaukee, Wisconsin. June 2017.Author’s photograph. (4.53mb, DSC_0728).

 In June 1965, with Father Goose and the Oscars behind him and Dyan Cannon’s national tour ended—Grant and Cannon, who was now pregnant, got married.
 After a secret marriage ceremony in Las Vegas and a honeymoon, their news was eventually publicized.
 As the excitement began to settle down, Grant informed Cannon he would be making another film—and was traveling to Japan by himself for the next many months.

-Grant had formed another production company and with producer Sol C. Siegel, signed with Columbia Pictures to distribute his new film.
+Grant formed another production company and, with producer Sol C. Siegel, signed with Columbia Pictures to distribute his new film.
 Buying the rights to The More the Merrier, a World War II-era comedy, Grant took the role that had been nominated in the early 1940’s for an Academy Award.
-Grant’s 1966 remake was called Walk, Don’t Run in which he played a British industrialist, Sir William Rutland,
+Grant’s 1966 remake was called Walk, Don’t Run in which he played a British industrialist, Sir William Rutland.

 The music is by Quincy Jones including its main title, “Happy Feet.”

 Walk, Don’t Run was one of Quincy Jones’s first big breaks.
 The 33-year-old Chicago-born Jones came to score the film after its star and Executive Producer, Cary Grant, recommended him for the job.
 Grant met him briefly through their mutual friend, singer Peggy Lee.
 From that meeting Grant felt Jones’ style would be perfect for the film and he made sure he was hired.
-Jones went on to enormous success as the composer of numerous film scores such as In the Heat of the Night in 1967 and The Color Purple in 1985 as well as the producer of successful pop rock recordings such as Michael Jackson’s bestselling albums, Off the Wall in 1979, Thriller in 1982, and Bad in 1987.
-Jones was executive producer of the 1985 global recording phenomenon, We Are The World.
-That collaborative recording project raised funds for victims in Ethiopia when one million people died in that country’s 1983–1985 famine.
+Jones went on to enormous success as the composer of numerous film scores such as In the Heat of the Night in 1967 and The Color Purple in 1985 as well as the producer of successful pop rock recordings such as Michael Jackson’s bestselling albums and the 1985 global recording phenomenon, We Are The World.
 In 2013, Quincy Jones was inducted into the Rock and Roll Hall of Fame.

-After Grant returned from Asia and the baby was born, in private and public he was adament that Walk, Don’t Run—released in June 1966—was his last film.
+After Grant returned from Asia and the baby was born, in private and public he insisted that Walk, Don’t Run was his last film.
 It proved to be true.
 Grant stated he would not make a film with his wife, Dyan Cannon, a talented actress whose career had just begun.
 Instead, Grant insisted Cannon should retire from acting and be a stay-at-home mother.
-Grant’s ideas were not welcome news to Dyan Cannon, 33 years her husband’s junior.
-Already in 1966 Cannon began to wonder if—following an exciting courtship and an age difference they barely mentioned—her marriage to Cary Grant was in trouble.
+Dyan Cannon did not welcome these stay home ideas.
+Even in 1966 Cannon began to wonder if—following an exciting courtship and a 33-year age difference they barely mentioned—her marriage to Cary Grant was on the rocks.

 NOTES: